deploymenttheory/go-app-index/README.md

 2. **Concurrency settings**: Adjust worker counts based on your network and system capabilities
 3. **Crawl depth**: Limit depth to prevent excessive crawling
 4. **Request delay**: Increase delay to be respectful to target websites
+5. **Request timeout**: Adjust timeout for large files or slow networks

 ## Advanced Examples